List of Freaks and Geeks characters: Harold Weir

-Harold “Fiscal” Weir—played by Joe Flaherty—is the head of the Weir household.
-Harold is usually stern and strict but is also a loving father who intends to look out for the best interests of his children.

-Though Harold is frequently yelling at the dinner table about bad role models and dealing out sometimes unreasonable punishments, he has a good sense of humor and enjoys seeing his family happy.
+Harold Weir—played by Joe Flaherty—is the head of the Weir household.
+While frequently stern and strict, he is a loving father who looks out for the best interests of his children.
+Even as he lectures his kids about bad role models and sometimes doles out unreasonable punishments, he has a good sense of humour and enjoys seeing his family happy.

-He owns and works at A1 Sporting Goods store, a small local business.
-Business is generally good, but he is worried about the possible impact that megastores will have.
+Harold owns and works at A1 Sporting Goods.
+Despite its doing steady business, he worries about the potential impact of the encroaching megastores.

-Harold's biggest concern with his children.
-He believes Lindsay is falling in with a bad crowd, and he has a strong distaste for her "burnout friends" although he later takes a shine to Nick after he gets kicked out of his house, by letting him stay at the Weirs' house and encourages him to practice drumming.
-Harold tells Lindsay that he is more helpful to Nick than to her because he expects more from her, and says that Nick's father is a "hard man" who reminds him of his own dad.
-It is also strongly implied that Harold's father physically abused him.
+Harold's greatest concern is his children.
+He believes Lindsay is falling in with a bad crowd, and he has a strong distaste for her "burnout friends," although he later takes a shine to Nick by letting him stay at the Weirs' house when he has nowhere else to go, introducing him to legendary drummers Buddy Rich and Gene Krupa, and encouraging him to practice his own drumming.

-It is shown often that he is very proud of Lindsay for her intelligence and maturity and Sam for his kindness and morals.
-In the episode "Girlfriends and Boyfriends", Harold reveals to Lindsay that he lost his virginity to a prostitute while he was a soldier in Korea.
-Harold regrets that his first time was not special and comments that it was the "worst five dollars I've ever spent".
-He does not reflect on the feelings of the prostituted woman or girl in a nation at war, with a history of war-time sexual exploitation.

 Jean Weir

 Jean Weir, portrayed by Becky Ann Baker, is a devoted mother and wife who often overlooks her own needs for the sake of the Weirs.

 She provides for her family, especially when it comes to making meals and ensuring her kids' well-being, as well as giving them guidance and advice whenever they need it, even though sometimes she is oblivious to the issues her children are facing.
 They gather around the dinner table every evening and engage in meaningful conversation, something Jean cherishes deeply.

-Despite rarely receiving the appreciation she deserves for her efforts, Jean is an incredibly kind and generous person who is always willing to lend a helping hand and show support for her family.

-Although she is also concerned about the new friends Lindsay has made, she is tolerant and compassionate toward them.
-In particular, she allows Kim Kelly to stay over for dinner when it is clear Kim is emotionally distraught from her relationship problems and difficult home life.